yuyang339/cs140e-21spr/labs/0-blink/POSTLAB.md

   - Bo K. noticed that the red LEDs in this batch often blow out quickly.
 Try a different color.

-  - Make sure your TTL-usb actually has power: for the ones I've seen there should also be an LED on.
+  - Make sure your TTL-usb actually has power: for the ones we've seen there should also be an LED on.
 In the past, we've had up to 1 in 10 TTLs arrive defective.
-Try swapping another one in (differential debugging).
+Try swapping another one in (delta debugging).

   - Make sure the pi is actually on: for A+ there's a small LED on the board that should be on.
-It's possible your pi is defective out of the box (though surprisingly I don't recall seeing this) --- it's more likely you did not connect 5v power or ground correctly.
+It's possible your pi is defective out of the box (though surprisingly it hasn't happened before in the class)
+    --- it's more likely you did not connect 5v power or ground correctly.
     Recheck!
 If you did, swap a different pi.

   - If your LED does not turn on, or is intermittent there may be a problem with the wires ("jumpers") --- make sure that they are pushed all the way down (you should not be able to see the silver part of the pin) also, push them back and forth some.
 The LED might turn on (indicating a loose jumper) or turn off (same).
 In either case try replacing the jumper and throwing away the old one --- intermittent connections are a real pain to debug.

   - If it still does not turn on, try a different 3v connection.
     There is a very small chance that that one is burned out.

 Running `blink-pin20.bin` from the SD card won't blink: